abhinnsrivastava/Event-Management-Website/README.md

-# Event-Management-Website
-This website is a sleek, interactive platform for exploring events, booking services, and viewing client experiences.
-Built entirely with HTML, CSS, and JavaScript, it blends modern design with essential features like login authentication, booking forms, galleries, and testimonials—creating a complete event experience online.
+I created a multi-page Event Management Website as part of my web development learning journey.
+Built using HTML, CSS, and JavaScript, it includes a login system, booking form, event showcase, interactive gallery, and testimonial section.
+This project helped me strengthen my fundamentals in frontend development, responsive design, and user interface creation.
+It reflects my progress and passion for building clean, functional web experiences.